heldertoucas/PASS-APEX-BD-v1/tasks/0003-prd-pre-inscriptions-funnel-app-builder.md

 ## 4. Functional Requirements

 1.  **Display New Pre-inscriptions:** The APEX application must display a list of all records from the `PRE_INSCRICOES` table where `ID_ESTADO_PRE_INSCRICAO` is `1` (Status: "Nova").
 This will be implemented using an APEX Interactive Grid.
 2.  **Visual Identification Tags:** In the list view (FR1), each pre-inscription must have a visual tag or indicator to quickly inform the Technician if the citizen is likely new or already exists in the `INSCRITOS` database (based on a NIF/email check).
-This will be achieved using HTML Expressions within the Interactive Grid column.
+This will be achieved using HTML Expressions within the Interactive Grid column, calling a PL/SQL function `APP_UTIL_PKG.is_pre_inscrito_novo`.
 3.  **Single Pre-inscription Processing:**
     a.
 Clicking on a single pre-inscription in the list must open a modal form to process it.
     b.
 The system must automatically query the `INSCRITOS` table for a matching `NIF` or `Email` from the selected pre-inscription.